 Rhea Banker is a photographer and award winning book designer.
 Although she has been living and working in New York City for 30 years, she now makes her base in Northwestern Massachusetts.
 Much of her work is based on journeys to the rocky edges of the world, including Scotland’s Outer Hebrides, Greenland, and Argentina’s Tierra del Fuego.
 Her abstract studies of patterns within the Earth’s ancient surfaces have been exhibited in a variety of museums, galleries, and cultural centers, including locations in Copenhagen, Denmark; Edinburgh, Scotland; Scotland's Outer Hebrides; New York, New York, USA; Buenos Aires, Argentina, and in a variety of museums in Greenland (see below).

 Much of her work is based on ancient movements recorded within the Earth’s crust and maps of imagined lands.
-Her textural abstract images are her reflections of these movements, and reveal her own attempts at understanding and sharing stories of an landscape..
+Her textural abstract images are her reflections of these movements, and reveal her own attempts at understanding and sharing stories held within the landscape..

 Her most recent work is focused on explorations along Greenland's west coast over the last 5 years.
 These newest images are responses to the deep connections she experiences between stone, sea, and ice as we witness a new epoch in the life of our fragile planet.

 She has also done site-specific work and has permanent installations for the Stornoway Airport, Isle of Lewis; Canongate Kirk, Edinburgh, Scotland; St. Paul’s Episcopal Church, Brooklyn, New York; and the University of Pennsylvania Berks Campus, Pennsylvania.

 In addition to Rhea’s photographic work, she is a professional book designer.
 Her designs have won multiple awards, and have been repeatedly exhibited at the New York Bookbinder’s Exhibitions in New York City.